 The Appalachian Community Orchestra welcomes musicians of all orchestral and band instruments to make music, build teamwork, learn technique, and perform a concert each semester!
-Offered through App State CMS and directed by Watauga High School orchestra and band directors Mr. Will Selle and Ms. Taryn Wooten, the ACO is an ensemble that draws from the whole community.
+Offered through the App State Community Music School, the ACO will be directed this year by Dr. Alexandra Dee, Director of Orchestral Activities at the Hayes School of Music!
+ACO is an ensemble that draws from the whole community.
 From middle schoolers (12+) to adults, this is a great opportunity for those who can read music and have at least 2 years' playing experience to dive into challenging repertoire in a supportive environment.

 College students are invited to join!
 This is a great way to keep up a passion for playing and/or get performance experience on a secondary instrument.
-(Please note that all participants must register on this page each semester, and that ACO is not for course credit.)
+(Please note that ACO is not for course credit, and that all participants - student or non-student - must register on this page each semester.)

 - Age: 12-adult.

-- Experience: 2 years of playing experience is recommended.
+- Experience: At least 2 years of playing experience and ability to read music fluently.

-- Price: Regular price is $250, but need-based scholarship options can be selected in registration (partial or full scholarships).
+- Price: Regular price is $250, but need-based pricing options can be selected in registration.

 - Location: Broyhill Music Center, Room 119 (Spencer Rehearsal Hall)